ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

   drop out of the ambassador list and must be re-nominated
 * ambassadors will be documented on the nodejs/ambassadors README.md

-The TSC may choose to remove an ambassador if things are not working out in terms of the content promoted and alignment with the project.
+The TSC may remove an ambassador for any reason, including promoting content misaligned with the project.

 Members of the Node.js organization can nominate ambassadors by opening a discussion issue with the nomination in